Elektrobit/crinit/README.md

   started, `wait` if it has successfully completed, and `fail` if it has failed somewhere along the way.
 Here we can see this task is only run if and after the `earlysetup` (setup of system directories, etc.) has fully completed and the `check_qemu` task has determined we are _not_ running inside the emulator and therefore exited with an error code.
-  This may be left out or ecplicitly set to empty using `""` which is interpreted as "no dependencies".
+  This may be left out or explicitly set to empty using `""` which is interpreted as "no dependencies".
   There is also the special `@provided:feature` syntax where we can define we want to depend on a specific feature another task may implement (see **PROVIDES**).
 In this case `@provided:writable_var` could mean that another task may have mounted a tmpfs or a writable partition there which we need for the first `mkdir`.
 That task would need to